cuygur/explorewanchain/staking/node-setup-mainnet.md

 You can view the node information on the [WanStats](https://wanstats.io/) website.

+## Fund your validator address
+You must fund your validator address with a small amount of WAN in order to pay for PoS transaction fees.
+As transactions fees are very small, for example, ~0.005 WAN, 100 WAN should be plenty to get started.

 ## Node Registration

 You can register your node using the officia [Wan Wallet](https://github.com/wanchain/wan-wallet-desktop/releases).